mbradle/wnutils/doc/source/read_tutorial.rst

     ...

 Partition function data are stored in two :obj:`numpy.array`.
-The first array, with key `t9`, gives the temperature (in billions of k) at which the partition function is evaluated.
+The first array, with key `t9`, gives the temperature points (in billions of k) at which the partition function is evaluated.
 The second array, with key `partf`, gives the partition function `G` evaluated at each of the temperature points.